EC504-Project/NN-LSH/README.md

 ## Locality Sensistive Hashing
 - Group Members: Yutong Gao, Zhiyuan Ruan, Hongtao Zhao
 - Development Language: Java
+### LSH
+- Locality sensitive hashing(LSH): hashing items into bins many times and looking only at those items that fall into the same bin at least once (without looking at every pair).
+How do we arrange the only high-similarity items are likely to fall into the same bucket.
 ## Resources
 - [Intro to LSH Video on Youtube](https://www.youtube.com/watch?v=bQAYY8INBxg&t=403s)
 - [Locality-Sensitive Hashing for Scalable Image Search](http://www.cs.utexas.edu/users/grauman/papers/iccv2009_klsh.pdf)